SasirekhaPV/Node.js-Tutorial/introduction.md

 Imagine how **FRUSTRATING** this would be!1!!

-Node.js doesn't do that, instead it would do something like this...
+Node.js doesn't do that, instead it would this...

 * Customer sits in table 1.
 * Waiter notices and takes table 1's order.